pippim/pippim.github.io/stack.md

     ''' Code blocks may be indented which are called "in_code_indent" here.

-        If line begins with four spaces condsider it entering a code indent.
+        If line begins with four spaces consider it entering a code indent.

         TODO: code indents immediately following a ul (unordered list) or li (list item) are not considered a code indent.
 Neither are code